SindhujaRao7/LDPC/README.md

 # LDPC
-LDPC Encoder and Decoder for BPSK signals over AWGN channel
+LDPC Encoder and Decoder for BPSK signals over AWGN channel.
+Project made in MATLAB.